 Bart van der Sloot specializes in the area of Privacy and Big Data.
 He also publishes regularly on the liability of Internet Intermediaries, data protection and internet regulation.
-He has studied both philosophy (BA; MA) and law (BA; MA) in the Netherlands and Italy and has also successfully completed the Honours Research Programme of the Radboud University.
+He has studied both philosophy (BA; MA) and law (BA; MA) in the Netherlands and Italy, also successfully completing the Honours Research Programme.
 He works at the Tilburg Institute for Law, Technology, and Society of the University of Tilburg, Netherlands.

 Bart formerly worked for the Institute for Information Law, University of Amsterdam, where he wrote his Phd on privacy and virtue ethics, and for the Scientific Council for Government Policy (WRR) (part of the Prime Minister’s Office of the Netherlands) to co-author a report on the regulation of Big Data.

 Bart van der Sloot is the general editor of the international privacy journal European Data Protection Law Review.
 He also serves as the director of the Privacy & Identity Lab.
 Between 2010-2020, he was the founder and coordinator of the Amsterdam Platform for Privacy Research (APPR), the minor Privacy Studies and the Amsterdam Privacy Conferences 2012, 2015 and 2018.

-Bart was awarded two highly prestegious research stipends by the Dutch Scientific Organsition.
+Bart was awarded two highly prestigious research stipends by the Dutch Scientific Organsition.
 The Top Talent Research Grant fully covered his Phd project and the Veni grant (2021-2025) covers a research project called: the right to be let alone ... by yourself.